secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ```

-In this example, we need to deserialize the JSON data into a `HashMap&lt;String, User>`.
+In this example, we need to deserialize the JSON data into a `HashMap<String, User>`.
 If we were to omit the type annotation for the `users` variable, the compiler would not be able to infer the correct type, and an error would occur.
 To resolve this issue, we can use the turbofish operator with the `serde_json::from_str` function:

 ```